DONGChuan/DONGChuan.github.io/_posts/2016-04-18-MyBatis-With-Spring.md

 * SqlSessionTemplate
 * SqlSessionDaoSupport

-> But I prefer to use `MapperScannerConfigurer` or `MapperFactoryBean` to avoid coding DAOs manually
+> But I prefer to use `MapperScannerConfigurer` or `MapperFactoryBean` directly to avoid coding DAOs manually. `MapperScannerConfigurer` could even automatically scan mapper interfaces.
+It's the beat choice!

 ### Transaction